wladerer/vasp-raman/README.md

 ## Calculation Prep

 You must do some work beforehand to have this script do the rest.

+Note that this is not the only configuration.
+You can have multistep options as well (see the examples in the original repository).
+I am currently working on making this compatible with slurm job arrays so everything can be done in parallel.

+Now that we have run the DFPT or finite-differences calculation, we can move onto running the script.
 In the directory in which you would like to run `vasp_raman.py` please include the following files:

 - INCAR        - should contain `NWRITE =3`, `LEPSILON=.TRUE`, and `IBRION = {5,6,7,8}`
 - OUTCAR.phon  - should contain 'Eigenvectors after division by SQRT(mass)'